William-f-12/William-f-12.github.io/README.md

 5. Slightly modified the size of the navigation bar and added a top image to the About Me page.
 6. Updated the About Me page to add an introduction and special effects.
 7. Finished the About Me page.

+## **Third Phase: <- Current Phase**
+1. Added some navigation nodes to the homepage and initially improved its appearance.

 <br/><br/><br/>